17th-23rd September 2018, Trentino, Italian Alps

-30 nations representing four continents are battling it out on the waters of Rivers Sarca and Noce in Trentino (Northern Italy).
+30 nations representing four continents battled it out on the waters of Rivers Sarca and Noce in Trentino (Northern Italy).

-The river Sarca , the river Noce and the Lake of Cornisello – in western Trentino – will be the competition sectors of the international competition.
-The Terme di Comano will be the headquarters of the Championship, a renowned spa resort overlooking the river Sarca, kingdom of the marble trout as well as that of many other fish species.
+The river Sarca , the river Noce and the Lake of Cornisello – in western Trentino – were the competition sectors of the international competition.
+The Terme di Comano were the headquarters of the Championship, a renowned spa resort overlooking the river Sarca, kingdom of the marble trout as well as that of many other fish species.

 Countries entered: Australia, Belgium, Bosnia-Herzegovina, Canada, Channel Islands, Croatia, Finland, France, Japan, England, Ireland, Italy, Luxembourg, Malta, Mongolia, New Zealand, Norway, Netherlands, Poland, Portugal, Czech Republic, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Ukraine, Hungary, U.S.A.